bgaze/laravel-crud/README.md

 Using the SignedInput syntax, it offers a concise and handy way to define the model fields.

-It is designed to be easily extended in order to create custom CRUDs (aka _themes_).
-Each theme is available as a dedicated console command.
+It is designed to be easily extended in order to create custom CRUDs (aka _themes_) available as a dedicated console command.

 Two themes are provided :